nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     => print fdt_file
     fdt_file=imx6ull-14x14-evk-btwifi.dtb

-The i.MX6ULL OTBR setup commands are same with the i.MX8M Mini commands.
+The i.MX 6ULL OTBR setup commands are the same with the i.MX 8M Mini commands.

 *Note: If "$ ifconfig wpan0" can find the wpan0 as shown below, the otbr-agent was successfully set up.*